 Summer is fast approaching.
 With temperatures often soaring into the triple digits all across the state, proper safety precautions are a must.
 Hot weather can be dangerous weather—especially for people who work outside.
 On April 26, 2023, Cal/OSHA issued official state guidance reminding businesses and organizations to take the proper safety measures to protect their outdoor employees this summer.
-Within this article, our Fresno workers’ compensation lawyer discusses the guidance issued by Cal/OSHA
+Within this article, our Fresno workers’ compensation lawyer discusses the guidance issued by Cal/OSHA.

 Know Your Rights: Outdoor Employees and Hot Weather in California